mat-s/100-days-of-code/r1-log.md

 ### Day 34: March 2, 2021
 **Today's Progress**: Finally back to Gatsby, continuing the video course.
 Today I learned more about different inclusions of CSS, we set up react-bootstrap and built different comoponents into our test project

+### Day 35: March 3, 2021
+**Today's Progress**: I continued with the video course.
+Today it was about creating several subpages and building a layout component.
+Then I started to learn more about GraphQL and plugins, before I run into a version conflict in npm.
+I guess that is a good task to deal with tomorrow...